 Recurrent ecological speciation on the isolated Amber Mountain

-My PhD project focuses on one of the central questions in evolutionary biology: the origins of species.
-Specifically, my project looks at the often claimed but rarely proven process of ecological speciation—that is, divergence of two lineages as a result of differences in ecology.
-The concept of ecological speciation turns traditional views of speciation on their heads, because it can be the driver of divergence in any geographical context, be it allopatric, sympatric, or parapatric.
+Part of my PhD project focuses on the origins of species.
+Specifically, I am looking at the process of ecological speciation—that is, divergence of two lineages as a result of differences in ecology.
 The central tenet of my research is that properties of the environment drive ecological divergence, and therefore should be traceable in multiple different lineages diverging in parallel in the same environmental context.
 To test this expectation, and others associated with it, I conducted fieldwork in 2017–2018 focussing on three chameleons on Montagne d’Ambre in northern Madagascar.
 You can read about preliminary outcomes here, but the major publications arising from this work are in preparation now.

 Private life and hobbies